certinize/certinize-api-gateway/.github/CONTRIBUTING.md

 ## Get Started

 Ready to contribute?
-Here's how to set up `zaique` for local development.
+Here's how to set up `certinize-client-database` for local development.

-1. Fork the `zaique` repo on GitHub.
+1. Fork the `certinize-client-database` repo on GitHub.
 2. Clone your fork locally

     ```
-    $ git clone https://github.com/[Your GitHub Username]/zaique.git
+    $ git clone https://github.com/[Your GitHub Username]/certinize-client-database.git
     ```

 3. Install your local copy into a virtualenv.
 Assuming you have python [poetry](https://github.com/python-poetry/poetry) installed, this is how you set up your fork for local development

     ```
-    $ cd zaique/
+    $ cd certinize-client-database/
     $ poetry shell
     $ poetry install
     ```